 Rhodiola’s general use is for strengthening working memory and cognitive function.
 Research is still ongoing about Rhodiola’s effects on those with attention deficit hyperactivity disorder.

 However, there are hints that it may be beneficial to help with this mental disorder.
 The fact that Rhodiola manages to improve mood and reduce symptoms of stress and fatigue makes it have a potentially positive effect on cognitive performance and stress resistance.

 This herb tends to work better on milder cases of ADHD.
 This is because it is mentally stimulating and has some calming effects.
 People tolerate it quite well if used in combination with prescription drugs.

-Creatine is a naturally occurring amino acid and is a popular supplement to enhance physical performance.
+Creatine is a naturally occurring amino acid.
+Infact, creatine supplements are quite popular when it comes in enhancing physical performance.
 Surprisingly, its positive effects on brain chemicals and mental performance were not what first made this supplement famous.
 Specifically, creatine’s impact on brain function comes from how it aids cognitive reasoning and short-term memory.

 Creatine is a substance that our bodies make naturally.
 However, it tends to be deficient in vegetarians.
 It’s essential for our muscles and our brains to function normally.
 The way creatine works in the brain is by balancing neurotransmitter synthesis and encouraging better and faster connections between cells to improve how we process things around us.

 For those with ADHD, creatine is one of the best nootropics for ADHD.
 It is really affordable and has a low chance of adverse side effects.
 It helps minimize ADHD symptoms because it targets the brain cell energy system, which will increase the ability to concentrate and retain information.